menu

 Pierz is a very small city located in the state of Minnesota.
 With a population of 1,454 people and just one neighborhood, Pierz is the 365th largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pierz is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pierz isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pierz are a mix of both white- and blue-collar jobs.
 Overall, Pierz is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pierz who work in office and administrative support (13.45%), healthcare (9.38%), and healthcare suport services (9.24%).

 The percentage of adults in Pierz who are college-educated is close to the national average for all communities of 21.84%: 18.57% of the adults in Pierz have a bachelor's degree or advanced degree.